cdrummey216/whoami/README.md

 "Who are you?" is also a question that acknowledges the existence of another "I".
 A universal response to this question is "I am not the one who asked", the inverse of the variable answer "I am the one who asked."
 An additional universal response to this question is "I am," when "I" is understood to be the entirety of the identity.

 Variable answers occur in inverse pairs.
 For example, "I am a man" shares equal value, in context, to "I am not a man."
-The value of a vairable answer is determined by the identity it describes.
+The value of a variable answer is determined by the identity it describes.
 For example, the value of the variable answer of "I am a student" differs between the PHD candidate and a child waiting for the recess bell.
 In this way, *the value of any variable answer is only relevant to the other variable answers describing the same identity.* In effect, this means that the "I" is the arbiter of their identity because values are assigned to variable answers by that arbiter.

 A variable answer that defines an identity is self-similar due to the fact that the identity it defines ("I") remains the same while being defined ("I am *x*.").
 At any scale, a variable answer is a representation of the identity.